-As the regulator charged with overseeing gas safety for the state of Maine I have a limited staff, a gas safety manager, and two inspectors.
-They are a great team, to their credit they received a perfect score on their latest PHMSA audit (not something I have seen since coming to the commission).
+As the regulator charged with overseeing gas safety for the state of Maine I have a limited staff, a gas safety manager, two inspectors, along with administrative and legal support.
+They are a great team, to their credit they received a perfect score on their latest PHMSA audit (2 years running).
 Our inspectors are in the field almost every day.
 They see a very small percentage of your organizations and their operations.
 They look for details and follow them through and I believe this gives us a pretty good idea of the general state of readiness of your organizations.

 Safety, in my mind, boils down to a sense of ownership and responsibility.
 The ownership and responsibility in each LDC organization must extend to contractors and suppliers.
 How do you push a sense of ownership and responsibility down the chain?
 You do it by holding individuals accountable to high standards.
 There is no secret here as with most things in life it comes down to people.
+How do you as an organization screen the people that you hire?

-(Adm Rickover, the father of the nuclear navy, in building the program understood that to develop the workforce culture that was necessary he needed to diligently screen those he brought in...and he sought to bring in young talent that he could mold...he wasn't interested in transfers.
-So he personally interviewed everyone.
+(Adm Rickover, the father of the nuclear navy, in building the program understood that to develop the workforce culture that was necessary he needed to diligently screen those he brought in...and he sought to bring in young talent that he could mold...he wasn't interested in transfers...instead he personally interviewed everyone.
 NR has continued that policey everyone does a face to face with the Admiral, quite a day when lowly Midshipman Vannoy went to his interview at NR HQ in Crystal City with Adm DeMars something you never forget...this is a 4 star admiral...a midshipman thinks a Lieutenant is lofty.
 As the interview started I saw the Admiral scanning what looked like my transcript...my heart took a bit of a lurch because I knew there was an outlier on that sheet of paper...his eyes stopped moving down the sheet and I new he had found it....at that point he looked up and asked "why should I let you in the program how do you explain the D you received during your first semester of electrical engineering?"
 I knew at that point that the 4 basic responses you are taught during plebe summer were not going to cut it.
 "Yes sir, No sir, I will find out sir., and No excuse sir".
-Although in answering I do think I led with no excuse sir....the rest was a blur but in the end he did let me in the program and 5 years later after completing a sea tour operating a nuclear reactor I was back at headquarters in crystal city for two days of nuclear engineer exams which I passed and was certified as a Naval Nuclear Engineer.)
+Although in answering I do think I led with no excuse sir... the rest was a blur but in the end he did let me in the program and 5 years later after completing a sea tour operating a nuclear reactor I was back at headquarters in Crystal City for two days of nuclear engineer exams which I passed and was certified as a Naval Nuclear Engineer.)
 The point in this aside is: are you doing the due diligence on the people you allow to construct and operate your system?
 You must because they are integral to the quality of the system.
+The quality of each joint in the field comes down to sub-contractors taking ownership and responsibility for their work, gas utilities must foster that ownership and responsibility, that mainstreamed safety, with their vendors.